sheenamt/msings/README.rst

 5. msi_intervals : MSI interval file (see example under "doc/mSINGS_TCGA.intervals")  - file for internal program use.
 User makes this using msi formatter script.

-Please note that both your reference genome and bed files MUST follow the convention that chromosomes are numbered numerically or with "X" or "Y" - other names are not supported.
+Please note that both your reference genome and bed files MUST follow the same naming convention that chromosomes are numbered numerically or with "X" or "Y" - other names are not supported.

 Output files:
 -------------
 For each sample run, the following will be produced:
- * SAMPLE.MSI.txt = very detailed information about instability and distribution of alleles of differing length.
+ * SAMPLE.msi.txt = very detailed information about instability and distribution of alleles of differing length.
 Raw data that is used to generate final MSI calls.
- * SAMPLE.MSI_output.txt = output of Varscan readcounts function, an intermediate file.
+ * SAMPLE.msi_output.txt = output of Varscan readcounts function, an intermediate file.
  * SAMPLE.MSI_Analysis.txt = Binary matrix of interpreted instability (1) or stability (0) at each locus.
 Loci with insufficient coverage for instability calling are left blank.
 Summary statistics and interpretation of results are provided.

 For the entire run, a "top level" output represented as a binary matrix of interpreted instability (1) or stability (0) at each locus is provided if the count_msi.py function is run.
 Loci with insufficient coverage for instability calling are left blank.
 Summary statistics and interpretation of results are provided.